Jarmos-san/hugo-blog/content/posts/using-github-actions-to-deploy-a-fastapi-project-to-heroku.md

 The root route returns a JSON response like this; `{"message": "Hello, World!"}` when queried.
 And the `/healtchcheck` route acts as the last-line-of-defense for the REST API.
 But it also returns a JSON response for better user interpretation.
 So, if you invoke a `cURL` command to this route, you should get back `{“message”: “Everything, OK!”}` response back.

 We'll configure our CI/CD pipeline to query the health-check route to check if it's still up & running.
 Failing to do so which means returning a `400` (_or similar_) response code will invoke a roll-back.
-Thus, our REST API in production will always be up & running regardless of any breaking changes or bugs creeping in.
+Hence, our REST API in production will always be up & running regardless of any breaking changes or bugs creeping in.

 That said, here's what the source code for our REST API will look like: